Relation between exciton splittings, magnetic circular dichroism, and magnetization in wurtzite (Ga,Fe)N: Effects of exciton splitting, linewidth, and oscillator strength on MCD

 \section{Effects of exciton splitting, linewidth, and oscillator strength on MCD}

 It is well established\cite{Maslana:2001_PRB, Pacuski:2006_PRB} that the $sp-d$ exchange interaction affects not only the energy of exciton transitions but also their linewidth and oscillator strength.
-It is often assumed, however, that only the excitonic splitting, {\em i.e.}, the difference in energy of the transitions observed for $\sigma^+$ and $\sigma^-$ polarizations, contributes to MCD or to the Faraday rotation.\cite{Buss:1995_SSC} It was shown, however, that in (Cd,Mn)Te a greater contribution to the Faraday rotation may come from the polarization-dependent oscillator strength than from the energy shift.\cite{Maslana:2001_PRB}
+It was shown that in (Cd,Mn)Te a greater contribution to the Faraday rotation may come from the polarization-dependent oscillator strength than from the energy shift.\cite{Maslana:2001_PRB}

-The dependence of the exciton shift, linewidth, and oscillator strength on the sense of circular polarization (Fig.~\ref{fitexc}) determined here, allows us to establish which of these parameters gives a dominant contribution to MCD.
-To do so we calculate the contributions to MCD coming from the excitonic shift, linewidth, and oscillator strength by letting only one parameter ({\em e.g.}, the shift of the $A$, $B$ and $C$ excitons) to vary with the magnetic field while freezing the remaining two at their zero-field values.
+The dependence of the exciton shift, linewidth, and oscillator strength on the sense of circular polarization (Fig.~\ref{fitexc}) determined here, allows us to establish which of these parameters gives a dominant contribution to MCD in (Ga,Fe)N. To do so we calculate the contributions to MCD coming from the excitonic shift, linewidth, and oscillator strength by letting only one parameter ({\em e.g.}, the shift of the $A$, $B$ and $C$ excitons) to vary with the magnetic field while freezing the remaining two at their zero-field values.
 As shown in Fig.~\ref{contrib1T}, each of these three excitonic characteristics contributes sizably to the total MCD signal.

 The simulations performed as a function of the magnetic field show that none of the three parameters characterizing the excitons gives a contribution to the MCD that would itself be proportional to the magnetization.
 This means that the observed MCD is a convolution of all three partial contributions and, in particular, that individual $A$, $B$ and $C$ excitonic splittings would not lead to an MCD signal proportional to the magnetization.
 This result, specific to wurtzite DMSs, is a direct consequence of the close spectral vicinity of the excitonic transitions, non-zero linewidths, and opposite shifts of the excitons $A$ and $B$ in the magnetic field.